maxnd/mxMarkEdit/README.md

 Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it’s truncated due to its length.

+## Using the app in a team

+The app can be used in a team, giving team members access to the various files.
+To keep track of who made which changes, use management software like GitHub, manually downloading the files to one's Mac, editing them, and then uploading them again.
+The app doesn't have any features to simplify this process.

+More simply, share the various files on a cloud or a shared folder on a server on a local network, ensuring everyone can access them and only some can edit them.
+Read-only files should be opened using the `File – Open as read-only...` menu item.
+If they were opened normally, the app, unable to save them to their original location, might not quit and prompt the user to save them to another location.
+This option is intended for personal use of the app, to avoid the risk of losing data if it's not possible to save them to their original location.

 ## Menu items

 The last eight opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing, and the width of the columns of the grid is restored.

+The `File – Open as read-only...` menu item opens a file without giving the user the possibility to edit it.
+The file name is not added to the list of recently opened files.

 The `Edit - Find` menu item opens the standard Apple panel to find and replace text.
 See below for some useful shortcuts to use these functionalities.